-Securities transactions are recorded as of the trade-date.
+The Statements of Changes in Net Assets Available for Benefits are prepared on a contract value basis for the years ended December 31, 2010 and 2009.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.